qtumproject/documents/en/Qtum-Wallet-Tutorial/README.md

 For this example, the total input was 1,020 QTUM, and the split was 9 UTXOs of 100.0 and one of 119.99566, the wallet sending a "transaction to self" and paying a fee of 0.00434 QTUM.

+Larger wallets may need to adjust the "Maximum outputs" number for splitting.
+In the example above with the "Maximum outputs" field set to the default value of 100, the split operation will split giving 100 QTUM (minimum size) x 100 (Maximum outputs) = 10,000 of UTXO value.
+For addresses holding more value the "Maximum output" field could be set higher, to 500, or 1000.
+With the "Maximum outputs" field set to 1000 it can split up to 100,000 in UTXO value.
+Even bigger addresses could just repeat this split command set for 1000 Maximum outputs until the Split operation reports back that it has selected and split 0 coins.

 Previously you could use the `sendmanywithdupes` command but that took significant formatting and operationally you would want to send to a new address.
 Of course, after either of these commands, the UTXOs must mature for 500 confirmations before they can be used for staking.

 # Launching Qtum Core as a Super Staker